Italian banks' bad debt cleanup to expose bigger capital gap

 “For the cooperative lenders it’s a big problem - either they sell their bad debts or find a way around that through some sort of joint bad bank or they won’t be able to save themselves,” Vincenzo Macaione, chief executive of non-performing loan specialist Primus Partners, said.

-Backed by Barclays (BARC.L) and Deutsche Bank (DBKGn.DE), Primus Partners is studying deals to securitize and sell bad loan portfolios of Banco Popolare BAPO.MI and Veneto Banca and expects to announce two operations by June.
+Backed by Barclays and Deutsche Bank, Primus Partners is studying deals to securitise and sell bad loan portfolios of Banco Popolare and Veneto Banca and expects to announce two operations by June.

 Whatever the solution, it will not be pain-free.
 Macaione expects write-downs on bad debts to reveal a capital shortfall of 15-20 billion euros, above worst-case-scenario estimates of 14 billion euros by the International Monetary Fund.

-That would imply the capital increases penciled in by five of the 15 Italian lenders under scrutiny in the European health check will not be enough to shore up Italy’s mid-tier lenders.
+That would imply the capital increases pencilled in by five of the 15 Italian lenders under scrutiny in the European health check will not be enough to shore up Italy’s mid-tier lenders.

-Monte dei Paschi di Siena (BMPS.MI), Banco Popolare BAPO.MI, Carige (CRGI.MI), Banca Popolare di Milano PMII.MI, Popolare Vicenza are expected to start fundraising from April.
-“We think there’ll be quite a few more recapitalizations in the next few months,” Macaione said. ($1 = 0.7293 euros)
+Monte dei Paschi di Siena, Banco Popolare , Carige, Banca Popolare di Milano, Popolare Vicenza are expected to start fundraising from April.
+“We think there’ll be quite a few more recapitalisations in the next few months,” Macaione said.

-Additional reporting by Francesca Landini, editing by Jane Merriman and David Evans